folio-org/edge-lti-courses/README.md

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file "[LICENSE](LICENSE)" for more information.

-## Introduction

-Edge API to allow LTI platforms to fetch course reserves

 ## Overview

-The purpose of this edge API is to connect LMS such as Sakai and Blackboard to Folio via the [LTI Advantage](https://www.imsglobal.org/lti-advantage-overview) protocol for the purposes  of sharing the course reserves stored in Folio.
+The purpose of this edge API is to connect LMS such as Sakai and Blackboard (LTI Platforms) to Folio via the [LTI Advantage](https://www.imsglobal.org/lti-advantage-overview) protocol for the purposes of sharing the course reserves stored in Folio.

-LTI 1.3 contains [the Deep Linking 2.0 spec](https://www.imsglobal.org/spec/lti-dl/v2p0) which we use when communicating via LTI.
-The workflow is split into two phases that can occur weeks apart: finding a course, and then listing that course's reserves.

-First, a course is found via LTI:

-1. The LTI platform (an LMS such as Sakai) sends a Deep Linking Request to this module.
-That request is a JWT signed with RSA256 by the platform.
-1. We verify that JWT using the stored copy of the platform's public key.
-1. We parse the JWT and find the course (context) that generated this request.
-1. We look up that course in mod-courses via Okapi and find it's `id`.
-1. We send a Deep Linking Response that contains a [link of type HTML fragment](https://www.imsglobal.org/spec/lti-dl/v2p0/#html-fragment).
-The fragment contains Javascript which contains the course's `id` and the URL of this module.
-1. The fragment is injected into the course page by the LMS.

-Now that HTML has been placed into the LMS course site, we can dynamically fetch the course reserves each time the site is loaded.

-1. When the page is loaded, the HTML fragment we injected in phase one will fetch the reserves for given course `id` from this module.
-1. We fetch the reserves from mod-courses and send it back to the page.
+To accomplish this, this module acts as an LTI Tool Provider.
+It adheres to two parts of the LTI Advantage spec to accomplish this.
+First, security is enabled via a [third-party-initiated OIDC Authentication flow](https://www.imsglobal.org/spec/security/v1p0/#platform-originating-messages) (this is a generic ).
+Second, the actual course reserves are requested and shown via messages using [the Resource Link spec](https://www.imsglobal.org/spec/lti/v1p3/#resource-link-launch-request-message).

+The general use flow is as follows:

+1. Upon navigation to the tool's page on an LMS such as Sakai (the LTI platform), the platform sends an OIDC login initiation request to the tool at a predefined URL.
+1. This request is handled in `LtiCoursesHandler::handleOidcLoginInit`.
+The request is parsed and validated.
+1. If the request is valid, it responds with an HTTP 302 Redirect to a preconfigured URL for that platform.
+1. The platform handles that redirect and bounces a request back to the tool to the tool launch endpoint with the LTI request itself.
+1. The tool parses the LTI request which contains info about which course is being viewed in the LMS.
+Based on that, it fetches the course and its reserves from mod-courses, renders them in HTML, and sends back the HTML.
-1. The injected HTML fragment's Javascript takes the response and creates an HTML list based on it.
+1. The platform takes the response and displays it in an iframe.

+## Configuration

+Configuration is done in two ways.
+Values common to Folio Edge modules are configured using the methods made available in [edge-common](https://github.com/folio-org/edge-common).
+These handle things like the `port`, `okapi_url`, or `secure_store_props`.

+Other parameters defined this way include:

+- `lti_tool_private_key_file`: The path to a private key in PEM format.
+It is used to sign the JWTs that the tool creates.
+- `lti_tool_public_key_file`: The path to a public key in PEM format.
+It is used to create a JWKS endpoint.

+### LTI Platforms

+LTI Advantage requires that Platforms and Tools have knowledge of one other before they can safely and effectively communicate.
+This Tool is configured with the platforms it should respond to via the [`ui-lti-courses`](https://github.com/doytch/ui-lti-courses) module.
+More information about what is configurable can be found there, but at a minimum, this Tool needs to know the following about a platform:

+- Client ID: The ID that was generated _for the Tool_ by the Platform.
+- Issuer: Corresponds to the `iss` field in a JWT sent by the Platform.
+- JWKS URL: A location where the Tool can fetch the Platform's JWKS so that it can decode the JWTs sent and signed by the Platform.
+- OIDC Authorization URL: The URL that the Tool should redirect the Platform to after handling an OIDC Login Initiation.
+- Search URL: A templated URL that the Tool will use when rendering HTML links to the course reserve items.

 ## Security

-See [edge-common](https://github.com/folio-org/edge-common) for a description of the security model as it relates to the apiKey.
+[edge-common](https://github.com/folio-org/edge-common) contains a description of the security model as it relates to the `apiKey`.
+Additionally, further security is added due to LTI's use of an OIDC login flow.

-Furthermore, the communication via LTI requires additional security measures.
+### apiKey

+In my testing the most bulletproof method of passing the `apiKey` was as a path param, e.g., `https://my-server.edu/lti-courses/launches/myApiKey`, rather than a query or header param because some LMSs expect to have exclusive use of the query params and insert a second `?` in the URL.

 ### LTI RSA256 Keys

 LTI uses RSA256 encoding for its JWT messages.
-This tool requires the sending LTI platform's public key to verify the JWTs it receives, and a private key with which to sign the responses it sends back to the platform.
+This tool requires the LTI platform's public key to verify the JWTs it receives, and a private key with which to sign the responses it sends back to the platform.

-Currently, these can be specified using the following config parameters:
-- `lti_tool_private_key_file`
-- `lti_tool_public_key_file`
-- `lti_platform_public_key_file`

-The private key must be in PKCS8 format.
-To generate one, run the following
-> `openssl genpkey -algorithm RSA -pkeyopt rsa_keygen_bits:2048 -out src/main/resources/private.pem `

-To generate it's corresponding public key, run the following
-> `openssl rsa -in src/main/resources/private.pem -pubout -out src/main/resources/public.pem`

-### Fetching the LTI Tool Public Key

-The LTI platform needs this tool's public key to decode the responses we sign using our private key.
-To simplify this, the `/lti-courses/public-key` endpoint is available which responds with the encoded public key.
+#### Tool Keys - Autogenerated

+This Tool can generate its own keys via `java.security.KeyPairGenerator`.
+This is the default use case if nothing else has been configured.
+The tool's public key is available as a JWKS via the `/lti-courses/.well-known/jwks.json` endpoint.
+If a Platform can be configured with a tool's JWKS endpoint, this is likely the simplest method of configuration.

+#### Tool Keys - Pregenerated

+Some LMSs/LTI Platforms do not support JWKS endpoints for a Tool.
+If your Platform generates tool keys or requires an externally-generated tool key, you can set this Tool's keys via the `lti_tool_private_key_file` and `lti_tool_public_key_file` configuration parameters, e.g., `java -Dlti_tool_private_key_file resources/private.pem ... -jar ...`

+#### Platform Keys

+The Platform's public key is specified via the [`ui-lti-courses`](https://github.com/doytch/ui-lti-courses) module by configuring a Platform's JWKS URL.

 ## Requires Permissions